schema-inspector/schema-inspector/README.md

 inspector.validate(schema, c1); // Valid
 inspector.validate(schema, c2); // Valid
 inspector.validate(schema, c3); // Valid
-inspector.validate(schema, c4); // Invalid: @.lorem must be a number, @dolor must be a number, a string or null, @.sit must be a Class
+inspector.validate(schema, c4); // Invalid: @.lorem must be a number, @dolor must be a number, a string or null, @.sit must be an instance of Class, but is object
 ```

 ---------------------------------------